utilitariant/genetics-notes/content/BZ350 Content/Problem Set 14.md

 >  because

 ---
-# Question 7
+# 7
 <strong>How is the activity of eukaryotic transcription factors regulated?
 (Check all that apply)</strong>

-1. [ ] Covalent modification - e.g. protein phosphorylation
+- [ ] Covalent modification - e.g. protein phosphorylation

-2. [ ] Binding of an effector molecule such a hormone
+- [ ] Binding of an effector molecule such a hormone

-3. [ ] Binding to cytoskeletal elements
+- [ ] Binding to cytoskeletal elements

-4. [ ] Protein-protein interaction
+- [ ] Protein-protein interaction

 >[!check]- Answer...
 >   1. *Covalent modification - e.g. protein phosphorylation*